schlarpc/schlarp.com/content/posts/serverless-from-scratch-3.md

 invalidations than are strictly necessary, it's a good starting point until we put together a more comprehensive versioning and caching strategy.

-Once that's rolled out - and that might take a while, CloudFormation distributions update slowly - you might be tempted to try loading that `FrontendUrl` output we defined.
+Once that's rolled out - and that might take a while, CloudFront distributions update slowly - you might be tempted to try loading that `FrontendUrl` output we defined.
 Well, that won't work quite yet.
 For one, we haven't pushed our files into S3 yet, which will require a change to our deployment script.
 But, more importantly, our S3 bucket is still completely private!
 Since we want